iffydopsqueen/study-for-terraform-associates/terraform_basics/README.md

 Create an IAM user that will be used for the entire study.

-**Best practice** - Avoid using the `root` account to perform tasks on AWS.
+**BEST PRACTICE** - Avoid using the `root` account to perform tasks on AWS.
 It is recommended to create an IAM user for those tasks.

 For the entirety of this study, I will create an IAM user with `AdministratorAccess`.

 - With this permission, I still have almost all the privileges that the **root** account has.

-**Best practice** - Users should be only assigned the least privilege they need to perform their job functions.
+**BEST PRACTICE** - Users should be only assigned the least privilege they need to perform their job functions.

 ### Generate AWS Credentials